SCIInstitute/ShapeWorks/README.md

 *Regression* This is another feature not yet available.
 <br/> <br/>
 **Visualization** <br/>
-*Powercrust* This check enables use of the Powercrust isosurface reconstruction library.
-It is under the GPL License.
-There are known problems with the isosurface reconstruction without powercrust.
-This will be addressed in the future.
-<br/><br/>
 *Show Glyphs* Toggle visualization of the correspondance point glyphs.
 <br/><br/>
 *Show Surface* Toggle visualization of the isosurface.